 The Athena Trail passes through an area of particular interest for its historical importance, for the wild look that nature preserves, and the wonderful views it offers.

 From the little square of Termini, piazza Santa Croce, head down Via Campanella.
-After about 200 metres take the first turning to the right in the direction of via Minerva, a Greek-Roman mule track built in the fourth century B.C. and still partially paved with the Roman paving.
-The vegetation gradually becomes thinner and you can see the Promontorium Minervae and then the beautiful island of Capri.
-On the right, you will see the tower called Torre di Fossa Papa, the path gets steeper and a layer of asphalt covers from 1962 the well preserved Roman floor.
+After about 200 meters, at the crossroads, turn right towards the ancient Via Minerva, a Greek-Roman mule track built in the fourth century B.C. and still partially paved with Roman paving.

-Finally you will see the tower and the lighthouse of Punta Campanella: the tower, in gray tuff, probably stands on the site that housed an ancient temple dedicated to Athena – Minerva, founded by the Greeks and then used by Romans.
-The presence of a temple is attested by the archaeological ruins that can still be seen around the tower.
+Finally, the tower and the lighthouse of Punta Campanella appear: the tower, in gray tuff, stands on the site that probably housed in ancient times a temple dedicated to Athena – Minerva, founded by the Greeks and later inherited by the Romans.
+The presence of a temple is attested by the archaeological ruins still visible around the tower.

-From here, Capri is so close that seems you can touch it with your hands.
+Seen from here, Capri appears so close that it seems you can touch it.

-From Punta Campanella, the trail continues towards Monte San Costanzo, the highest hill of Massa Lubrense, following the white-red signs.
-You will cross the southern slope of the promontory, leaving behind the island of Capri.
-On the right, the view opens out over the Bay of Ieranto.
+From Punta Campanella continue towards Monte San Costanzo, the highest hill in Massa Lubrense, following the white-red trail of the Italian Alpine Club (C.A.I.) indicateing the Alta Via dei Monti Lattari.
+Thus you cross the southern slope of the promontory, leaving the island of Capri behind; on the right, the view opens onto the Bay of Ieranto.

-To go back to Termini the ancient path that intersects the curves of the main road is shorter but steeper and quite rough, ending just before the junction with Via Campanella.
+To go back to Termini, the ancient path that intersects the curves of the main road is shorter but steeper and quite bumpy; it will end just before the junction with via Campanella.